IBM/SalesEnablement-test-repo/docs/VMwaaS/Using/UsingVMWaaS.md

 ![](_attachments/joinNowNotification.png)

-Note: if you do not see a notification like this, then it most cases your ITZ reservation is not in the **Ready** state.
+Note: if you do not see a notification like this, then, in most cases, your ITZ reservation is not in the **Ready** state.
 Wait for the reservation to become **Ready**.
 You will also receive an email with the **Join now** link.

 4. Click the **I accept the product...** checkbox.
 5. Click **Join Account**.